sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 end
 ```

-If we try to compile our project as is, we will not be able to do so yet; we also need to install Hex if we're including dependencies for the first time (*we'll review compilation in more detail later on.
+If we try to compile our project as is, we will not be able to do so yet; we also need to install Hex if we include dependencies for the first time (*we'll review compilation in more detail later on.
 For now, we need to know that `mix run -e "Project1.main()` will compile and run the main function of our Project1 module").

 ##### **Code**
 ```PowerShell